0AlphaZero0/Text-Classification-Data-Citation-EuropePMC/Logbook & Notes/README.md

  - comparison : "paper (of the citation) is better than ..."
  - comparison : "paper (of the citation) improves ..."

-Citations with no snetiment are considered as OBJECTIVES.
+Citations with no sentiment are considered as OBJECTIVES.

 :warning: Content is really important ==> 328% more negative sentences + 100% more positive sentences